Retina heroRetina hero

 Diabetic retinopathy causes

-(60-70%+ in patients with diabetes for 15+ years).
+(observed in about 60-70%+ of patients with diabetes for 15+ years).

 Other factors

-Hypertension, kidney disease, pregnancy, hyperlipidaemia
+Hypertension, hyperlipidaemia, kidney disease, pregnancy and smoking

 Main diabetic retinopathy symptoms